VBM logo

 • monitor, evaluate and review scenarios

-Some traps to avoid in Scenario Planning:
+Some traps to avoid in SP:

-1) treating scenarios as forecasts
+1. Treating scenarios as forecasts

-2) constructing scenarios based on too simplistic a difference, such as optimistic and pessimistic
+2. Constructing scenarios based on too simplistic a difference, such as optimistic and pessimistic

-3) failing to make scenario global enough in scope
+3. Failing to make scenario global enough in scope

-4) failing to focus scenarios in areas of potential impact on the business
+4. Failing to focus scenarios in areas of potential impact on the business

-5) treating scenarios as an informational or instructional tool rather than for participative learning / strategy formation
+5. Treating scenarios as an informational or instructional tool rather than for participative learning / strategy formation

-6) not having an adequate process for engaging executive teams in the scenario planning process
+6. Not having an adequate process for engaging executive teams in the scenario planning process

-7) failing to put enough imaginative stimulus into the scenario design
+7. Failing to put enough imaginative stimulus into the scenario design

-8) not using an experienced facilitator
+8. Not using an experienced facilitator

 Related to Scenario Planning: System Dynamics | PEST analysis | Force Field Analysis | Real Options | Brainstorming | Plausibility Theory | Game Theory | Root Cause Analysis | Dialectical Inquiry | OODA Loop | Contingency Theory | Six Thinking Hats